star-hengxing/libuipc/build.md

 This page will guide you through building the project.

+We use Vcpkg and PyPI to manage the libraries and use CMake to build the project.

+Vcpkg supports both Windows and Linux, we use it to manage the dependencies and keep the consistency of the development environment.

 ## Dependencies

 The following dependencies are required to build the project.